divisbyzero/latex-cheatsheet/index.md

 ## About this project

-This two-page cheat sheet covers essential LaTeX commands, environments, and symbols, especially useful for students and researchers in mathematics.
+This two-page document covers essential LaTeX commands, environments, and symbols, especially useful for mathematics students.

 Feel free to share.
 See the LICENSE file for usage terms.